NIDNASSER-Abdelmajid/CTkinter-deadline-notifier/Readme.md

 - show deadlines in a list
 - button function: write in database, delete after deadline is met
 - update treeview after new entry is added
+- add filed and button to delete based on tag
+- make tag unique, and demand change if not
+- add zone to show stat of query in the bottom

 mesurements:
 - Title: 500x49